GODZ-k/django_crud_app/README.md

-# A Simple Django Dynamic CURD (Create, Update, Read and Delete) Application Using Functional Based Views
+# A Simple Django Dynamic CURD (Create, Update, Read and Delete) Application Using Functional Based Views [click here](https://curdoperationapp.pythonanywhere.com)
 We used Django and functional based views to develop a simple CRUD application to allow one to create a new task, Read task, update a task and delete a task. we used a postgresql database in this CRUD App. we can check the App data on [Railway.app](https://railway.app/)

 ### Working Demo